obophenotype/uberon/docs/current_release.md

 # Variants:

-For variants of, use the following pattern:
+For variants of Uberon, use the following pattern:

 http://purl.obolibrary.org/obo/uberon/uberon-{variant}.{format}